grblHAL/Plugins_Bluetooth/README.md

 It also supports automatic switching of the active stream to Bluetooth and back on connect/disconnect if a native USB port or another UART port is the default.
 The grblHAL welcome message will be sent to the Bluetooth stream when a connection is established so that senders requiring this is kept happy.

-To achieve this an UART port and an auxillary input pin is required - the pin has to be connected to the module `STATE` pin.
+To achieve this an UART port and an interrupt capable auxillary input pin is required - the input pin has to be connected to the module `STATE` pin.
 The plugin will claim the highest numbered _Aux input_ pin, this can be found by either checking the board map file or listing the available pins with the `$pins` system command.
 E.g. for the [iMXRT1062/Teensy 4.1 T41U5XBB](https://github.com/grblHAL/iMXRT1062/blob/master/grblHAL_Teensy4/src/T41U5XBB_map.h) board this will normally be pin 35:

+To enable this plugin uncomment the `#define BLUETOOTH_ENABLE 1` line in the driver _machine.h_ file and recompile.

 ```
 ...